THE “WHY” BEHIND ABERRANT BEHAVIOR

 Trying to “Get Away with Murder”

-So it is that when WE observe the negative behavior, respond to it with our own Anger and persist in asking an immature, poorly socialized or socially deviant individual such as a child, criminal, substance abuser or mentally ill person WHY a certain unacceptable act such as hitting someone or going on a binge took place, they respond either with crazy excuses, or with lame, unreasonable excuses or the all-too-familiar “I don’t know”.
-Though it baffles us we should understand that they themselves are truly baffled.
+So it is that when WE observe the negative behavior, respond to it with our own Anger and persist in wondering and asking an immature, poorly socialized or socially deviant individual such as a child, criminal, substance abuser or mentally ill person WHY a certain unacceptable act such as hitting someone or going on a binge took place, they respond either with crazy excuses, or with lame, unreasonable excuses.
+Most irritatingly to us, they respond with the all-too-familiar “I don’t know”.
+Though it baffles us we should understand that they themselves are truly baffled too.
 Such is the situation when a child grabs another child’s toy, a teenager steals a car, an adult commits a heinous crime, a drug addict or gambler is unable to give up their addiction, an anorexic seemingly cannot bear to eat, an overeater cannot resist temptation, a hoarder cannot separate from their belongings, and so on.
 It is a problem of impulse control.
-Actually knowing WHY they did it, or understanding their own motivations would have engaged their Intellectual functions, which were NOT operative at the time they took their actions.
-As professionals, parents and superiors, we should realize that they are in fact telling the truth when they say they don’t know WHY they did it, because they really don’t ‘know’ or have any Intellectual knowledge about where their urge or motivation came from.
+Actually knowing WHY they did it, or understanding their own motivations would have engaged their Intellectual functions at the time they committed the actions, which were suspended or NOT operative at that moment.
+As professionals, parents and superiors, we should realize that they are in fact telling the truth when they say “I don’t know WHY I did it”, because they really don’t ‘know’ or have no Intellectual knowledge about where their urge or motivation came from.
 They just acted impulsively as their Emotions drove them to do or as they “felt” they must do, following the dictates of their drives, instincts and Emotions of the moment.
 No doubt they did so to answer to their innermost urges without thought or concern about the consequences of their actions.
-And yes, it begs the question of whether there was any actual intent behind the actions, or whether the action was automatic / robotic, as we might be required to prove in a court of law.
-However, what we can say for sure is that at the time of the act the perpetrator thought neither about the price they would have to pay in the end, the effect it would have on others, nor the explanations they would eventually have to give for the brief gratification of their impulse that felt so good and relieved their Emotional tension at the time.
-A prime example of this type of faulty reasoning is Ted Kaczynski, an accomplished mathematician who saw fit to anonymously kill people, and attempt to rationalize his actions both to himself and to society by offering a pseudo-Intellectual, anti-government “manifesto” as support.
+And of course from a legal standpoint, it begs the question of whether there was any actual intent behind the actions, or whether the action was automatic / robotic, as we might be required to prove one way or another in a court of law.
+All we can say for sure though is that at the time of the act the perpetrator was not using their Intellectual ability to think through their acts.
+They were thinking neither about the price they would have to pay in the end, nor the effect it would have on others, nor the explanations they would eventually have to give for the brief moment of gratification of their impulse that felt so good and relieved their Emotional tension at the time.